-The brethren are not cut from a particular mold—each of them have individual strengths, backgrounds, and a unique way of touching the lives of others.
+The Brethren are not cut from a particular mold—each of them has individual strengths, backgrounds, and a unique way of touching the lives of others.
 In fact, when considering the characteristics of these men, the only obvious common denominator is a powerful testimony of the Lord Jesus Christ.

 Image of the First Presidency and Quorum of the Twelve Apostles in 1898, from Wikimedia